gotchacode/teamer/README.md

 - React
 - React Router
 - GraphQL
 - Apollo Client

 All the API calls to Github is made using Github GraphQL API V4.

 ## Installation

-`npm install` to run the app.
+`npm install` to install the dependencies,
-`npm test` to run the tests.
+`npm test` to run the tests and
+`npm start` to run the app

 ## Authentication